grian32/beta-mod/README.md

     - While wearing these you will now longer trample crops.
     - Recipe: [![Image from Gyazo](https://i.gyazo.com/07979b73a12646950b87fc707cda5541.png)](https://gyazo.com/07979b73a12646950b87fc707cda5541)
 - Adds recipe that lets you decraft a saddle into 5 Leather as saddles have no realistic uses.
+- Taiga/Tundra Biomes now generate with Icy Stone & all associated variants (i.e ores, etc.)
+    - This can be enabled/disabled like every other new feature but it will only affect newly generated chunks.
+So if you do this on an existing world, you'll only get the icy stone generated in new chunks.
+    - Currently WIP

 ### Fixes
 - The following items now break faster with axes: Wooden Stairs, Crafting Table, Wooden Slab.